iago-r/django-DefectDojo/readme-docs/GT-CRIVO.md

 1. The ability to group `Findings` into `Problems`.
 Our extension receives as input any mapping of `Findings` to `Problems`; one of which we have built using Artificial Intelligence to analyze the detection scripts used by scanning techniques.

-2. The ability for analysts to specify the priority of a vulnerability (a `Vote`).
-This is integrated with Dojo's interface, and the information used to train the vulnerability prioritization model developed in the project. `Vote`s are stored in a separate SQLite database.
+2. The ability for analysts to specify the priority of a vulnerability (a `Risk`).
+This is integrated with Dojo's interface, and the information used to train the vulnerability prioritization model developed in the project. `Risk`s are stored in a separate SQLite database.

 3. Integration of complementary metadata which to aid analysts investigate and troubleshoot a `Finding`.
 The metadata are downloaded directly from [authoritative](https://www.first.org/epss/) [sources](https://www.cisa.gov/known-exploited-vulnerabilities-catalog), and shown in Dojo's `Finding` view.
 Some of the metadata we integrate [are also available as a paid feature in Dojo's Pro subscription](https://github.com/DefectDojo/django-DefectDojo/discussions/11796), which helps illustrate their usefulness.